-In the new strategic period, ECW continued its dedication to broadening the scope of partners and to diversify the flow of funds to them.
-When ECW started its programmes in 2016/2017, UN agencies received 80% or more of total ECW funding while receiving less than half of the total number of grants.
-This implies that average budget envelopes to UN agencies were fewer but much higher in budget size compared to that of NGOs.
+In the new strategic period, ECW remains dedicated to broadening the scope of its partners and diversifying the flow of funds to them.
+When ECW started its programmes in 2016-2017, United Nations agencies received 80.5% of total ECW funding and less than half the total number of grants.
+This implies that average budget envelopes to United Nations agencies were fewer but much higher in budget size compared to budget envelopes, on average, to non-governmental organizations (NGOs).

-Over the years this situation has changed and the funding percentage to UN agencies decreased to 54% in 2021 and 37.5% in 2023.
-Instead in 2023, NGOs received most or 62.5% of the overall funding.
-Especially for MYRPs, the average funding for each envelope to INGOs increased from some \$5.2 million in 2022 to \$10.9 million in 2023.
+Over the years this situation has changed (Figure 1).
+The funding percentage to United Nations agencies has decreased, to 53.6% in 2021 and 37.5% in 2023, and NGOs received most of the overall funding in 2023 (62.5%).
+For MYRPs, the average budget envelope to international NGOs increased from \$5.2 million in 2022 to \$10.9 million in 2023.

-These changes represent ECW's strategic commitment to diversifying the range of partners, leveraging the expertise of multiple local and international networks, and enhancing community-based approaches to ensure a more comprehensive and inclusive approach to education in emergencies and protracted crises.
-Part of this localization and community participation commitment is analysing the participation and flows of funding to national/local partners, including local women organizations, organizations for people with disabilities, and refugee-led organizations.
-ECW's strategic plan indicator 12, that measures the amount and percentage of funds in FERs and MYRPs that are transferred to national/local partners as directly as possible, will be reported on in ECW's annual results report when data becomes available.
+These changes represent ECW's strategic commitment to diversifying the range of partners, leveraging the expertise of multiple local and international networks, and enhancing community-based approaches to ensure a more comprehensive and inclusive approach to EiEPC.
+Part of ECW's commitment to localization and community participation is increasing and tracking the level of participation and flows of funding to national/local partners - including local women's organizations. organizations for people with disabilities, and refugee-led.
+Results against ECW's strategic plan indicator 12, which measures the amount and percentage of funds in FERs and MYRPs that are transferred to national/local partners as directly as possible, will be reported in ECW's Annual Results Report when data become available.

-Percentage of the overall funding received by NGOs in 2023.
+62.5% of the overall funding was received by NGOs in 2023

 FIGURE 1.
-Allocation of ECW funding by type of organization
+Allocation of ECW funding, by type of organization, 2017-2023